 Huskies might look intimidating, but are they actually dangerous?
 In this article, I dive deep into the recent statistics and bring to light the true nature of the Siberian husky, while remaining neutral in my judgment!

 Although huskies are often perceived as dangerous, they do not hold the typical traits of a dangerous dog.
-In fact, huskies are highly social, friendly, and welcoming of people they don’t even know.
+Huskies are responsible for about one fatality per year, much less than many other breeds.

 Training and providing the correct lifestyle are crucial in raising a well-behaved husky.
 If done right, it’s extremely likely your husky will be fun, loving, caring and affectionate to you or whoever greets him.